-At ICT he leads several projects, primarily for the US Department of Defense, centered around geospatial visualization and analysis.
+Previously, he was the Director of Modeling, Simulation & Training at the USC Institute for Creative Technologies (ICT), where he led several projects, primarily for the US Department of Defense, centered around geospatial visualization and analysis.

 His primary research interest is identifying, developing and employing novel ways for human users to exploit and better understand the 3D virtual world around them.
 Immersive mediums like virtual and augmented reality continue to proliferate and are now mainstays in our society.
 Map-based big data are used in many of the most popular applications on our devices, from review apps, to ride sharing, to self-driving cars.
 However, the ability to produce and visualize 3D geospatial content for these devices remains elusive, mostly because the process for creating such content is existentially an anthropomorphic process, and as a result time-consuming, inefficient and often inconsistent.

 McAlinden’s goal, through automation, is to ease the burden of generating 3D terrain content for our electronic devices and systems, as quickly and cost-effectively as possible.
 Ultimately, he seeks to improve the agency that human users have with their maps, and reduce the human load for creating them.

 McAlinden rejoined ICT in 2013 after a three-year post as a senior scientist at the North Atlantic Treaty Organization (NATO) in The Hague, Netherlands.
 There he led the provision of operational and geospatial analysis support to the International Security Assistance Force (ISAF) Headquarters in Kabul, Afghanistan.
 Prior to joining NATO, McAlinden worked as a computer scientist at ICT from 2002 through 2009 where he led several projects related to geospatial modeling and simulation.